 By showing the progress of a customer’s order, you’re helping to limit the communication between you and your clients.
 When your clients know where they are throughout the month, there’s no need for them to micromanage the process.

-Defining the outcome you and your client are working towards– the thing which clients are paying for– is amazingly helpful for eliminating confusion.
+Defining the outcome you and your client are working towards is amazingly helpful for eliminating confusion.

 Thankfully, it’s a core part of the productized services ideology.
-The specifics can vary from client to client, but having a clear deliverable helps alleviate your clients’ worries about what your services will do for them, and at what cost.
+The specifics can vary from client to client.
+Having a clear deliverable helps alleviate your clients’ worries about what your services provide.

 Some agencies make the mistake of overpromising to find new clients.
 While this can help gain some traction initially, this is a short-lived approach.
 When it comes down to it, overpromising will produce unnecessary problems down the line as a result of unrealistic expectations.

 The key here is to maintain realistic expectations — so keep it simple, and under-promise.

 What do you know your service is capable of doing for your clients?
 Now scale that back a bit, and promise what you know you can achieve.
 Anything extra your services does will be viewed as over-the-top, ensuring you going beyond expectations is met with gusto every time.